-You actually need to get people, not only one, two or even one hundred, but as many as possible- preferably something from a few thousands to some millions, read your publications.
+You actually need to get people, not only one, two, or even one hundred but as many as possible- preferably something from a few thousand to some millions, to read your publications.

 We are at the stage where the number of posts you have on your blog will be as good as nothing if nobody gets to read them.

 You’ll have to pay rapt attention because driving traffic to your blog (especially as a new blog) is a big deal and very rewarding as well.